 Creating a circular energy economy

-Continental Cement is reducing the carbon intensity of its operations through the use of alternative fuels and increased onsite energy efficiency, along with producing and promoting PLC.
+Continental Cement, a Summit Materials Company, is reducing the carbon intensity of its operations through the use of alternative fuels and increased onsite energy efficiency, along with producing and promoting PLC.

 Using algae as a carbon capture solution